JosiahJ25/hacking-tribunal-sgx3-2026/README.md

 npm run deploy
 ```

 This builds the site and pushes the `dist/` folder to the `gh-pages` branch.
+Only use this if the GitHub Actions source is set to "Deploy from a branch" → `gh-pages`.

 ---